timescale/docs/tutorials/energy-data/query-energy.md

 ### Finding how many kilowatts of energy is consumed on an hourly basis

-1. Connect to the Timescale database that contains the energy consumption dataset.
+1. Connect to the $COMPANY database that contains the energy consumption dataset.
-1. At the psql prompt, use the Timescale Toolkit functionality to get calculate the fiftieth percentile or the median.
+1. At the psql prompt, use the $TOOLKIT_LONG functionality to calculate the fiftieth percentile or the median.
 Then calculate the maximum energy consumed using the standard PostgreSQL max function: